open/close all folders

 - All of the other hero codenames Joker said he considered: Birdman, Hawkman, Foxbatman, The Giggler, Chucklemaster, Lord of the Laughs and the Joke Man.

 - At one point, if you decide to bring Tiffany along, she'll use a voice modulator to artificially deepen her voice, only to turn it off when she's mortified by how deep it sounds.
-For reference, it sounds similar to Cyril Figgis' attempt to use one in Archer.
+Specifically, it sounds uncomfortably similar to Lady Arkham.

 - If you examine the car in the water tower investigation, Gordon will note that it's been hot wired quite poorly.
 If Bruce was the one to do the job in a previous episode:Batman: (in a petulant tone) It's not THAT bad...